An internet search for “scene and sequel” will net you many definitions. Today’s post explains the 8-beats scene and sequel sequence.

 Way Forward

 If you like to preplan your scenes, use the 8 beats to create simple outlines like the example above.
 Or if you prefer to free-write first, use the checklist to organize and enhance your scenes later.
+And if you want more details, check out this post: The Trellis Method: Give Readers What They Want Using Scene and Sequel Sequence.

 Conclusion